Error Handling

 Sajya tries to fully comply with the standards and expectations that apply to Laravel.
 For example, with the debug option enabled in the config/app.php configuration file, the response error information will contain much more information.

-During operation, you can throw exceptions that will be converted into a valid JSON-RPC response without your intervention.
-For example:
+During the operation of your application, you can throw exceptions that will be converted into a JSON-RPC response without any intervention required.
+Here’s an example:

 namespace App\Http\Procedures;